 - Cardarine: 20mg/day for 8 weeks

-However, ostarine has shown to deteriorate HDL cholesterol levels, suppress testosterone and increase liver toxicity.
-Thus, a wider range of side effects will occur with the addition of this SARM, as opposed to cycling cardarine alone.
+However, we have found ostarine to worsen HDL cholesterol, suppress testosterone, and increase liver toxicity.
+Thus, a wider range of side effects will occur with the addition of this SARM as opposed to cycling cardarine alone.

 Is it a Good Idea to Stack Cardarine?

-Doing so, may exacerbate their adverse effects on the liver, further elevating ALT/AST enzymes and increasing the risk of liver failure.
+Doing so may exacerbate their adverse effects on the liver, further elevating ALT and AST enzymes and increasing the risk of liver failure.

-Short, one-off cycles may present low risk, however due to a lack of medical research concerning such stacking protocols, it may be wise to avoid such.
+Short, one-off cycles may present low risk; however, due to a lack of medical research concerning such stacking protocols, it may be wise to avoid them.

 How to Take Cardarine

-Users may take it sublingually for greater absorption, by letting it sit underneath the tongue for 10-15 seconds before swallowing.
-This method allows for it to come into contact with the mucus membrane, allowing a more direct route into the bloodstream (and thus greater biological availability).
+We have found that taking it sublingually notably increases absorption (6), by letting it sit underneath the tongue for 10-15 seconds before swallowing.
+This method allows it to come into contact with the mucus membrane, allowing a more direct route into the bloodstream (and thus greater biological availability).

 Should Cardarine Be Taken on an Empty Stomach?

-Cardarine (GW501516) is a potent fat burning compound, however its effects on muscular strength and hypertrophy are minimal.
+Cardarine (GW501516) is a potent fat-burning compound; however, its effects on muscular strength and hypertrophy are minimal in our experience.

-Cardarine’s ability to enhance muscular endurance is extraordinary, however it is a prohibited substance by WADA, thus using athletes run the risk of failing a drugs test.
+Cardarine’s ability to enhance muscular endurance is extraordinary (7), however, it is a prohibited substance by WADA, so athletes run the risk of failing a drug test.

 The main reason people buy cardarine today is to burn fat and improve their body composition.
-These two objectives can be achieved naturally with a diligent exercise and diet plan.
+However, these two objectives can be achieved naturally with a diligent exercise and diet plan.

 Thus, potentially increasing your risk of various cancers by taking this compound could be deemed unnecessary.
-Eating in a small calorie deficit will produce similar fat burning/muscle retaining effects, however it may take a little longer to reach the same end result.
+Eating in a small calorie deficit will produce similar fat-burning and muscle-retaining effects; however, it may take a little longer to reach the same end result.